rst777/holbertonschool-simple_shell/README.md

 Protective guard (#ifndef, #define, #endif):

-Library inclusions:
+### Library inclusions:

 You include the necessary standard libraries (Stdio.h, Stdlib.h, Unistd.h, String.h, Sys/Type.h, Sys/Wait.h).These inclusions provide the necessary definitions for the functions and types used in your code.
 Declaration of external variables:

 approximately char **;: Declares the approximately global variable which contains the environment variables.It is a good practice to declare approximately as extern if it is used in several source files.

-Definition of constants:
+## Definition macros :

+### define max_arguments 50:
-#define max_arguments 50: Defines the maximum number of arguments that the shell can manage.You can adjust this value according to your needs.
+Defines the maximum number of arguments that the shell can manage.You can adjust this value according to your needs.

-#define max_command_length 1024: defines the maximum length of a command.You can also adjust this value according to the needs of your shell.
+#define max_command_length 1024:
+defines the maximum length of a command.You can also adjust this value according to the needs of your shell.

-Function declaration:
+### Function declaration:

 `void print_env (void);`: Declaration of the function that displays the environment variables.